Eric-Arellano/ngsc-app/README.md

-# NGSC Service Hours
+# NGSC App
-App to allow students in NGSC program to check their participation and  service hours.
+App to allow students in NGSC program to check their participation status, internships, and upcoming events in the program.

 Uses React for frontend, Python 3 and Flask for backend server, and Google Docs API for data source.